-At Challenge Denver, we’re committed to ongoing evaluation of our impact on indicators that we know are predictive of high school graduation.
-These include an increase in attendance, reduced number of negative behavior reports, and ultimately, higher academic achievement.
+At Challenge Denver, we’re committed to ongoing evaluation of our impact on indicators that we know contribute to healthy school culture and that are predictive of high school graduation.
+As a result, we carefully measure our short and long-term impact in the areas of behavior, attendance and academic outcomes.
+School-based data collected at partner schools over five years indicates that our programming supports the following:

 An average of a 40% reduction in instances of negative student behavior, according to school-based behavior data.